Post Summary: photo editing apps for travelers + tips to edit quickly on the go!

 This post covers everything from editing photos on your mobile phone to sharing them on social media, and finally, scheduling them out for those times that wifi is unreliable.

-As new photography apps come out in 2019, we will try to update this post with the latest and greatest!
+As new photography apps come, we will try to update this post with the latest and greatest!

 To the best of our knowledge, all these apps listed below are available on both iOS and Android smartphones.
 We’ll make sure to note if that’s not the case!

-1. Adobe Lighroom CC (Best app for professional photographers)
+2. Adobe Lightroom (Best app for professional photographers)

-Price: Free (To access Adobe Creative cloud storage, you pay a subscription to )
+Price: Free (To access Adobe Creative cloud storage, you pay a subscription)

 Adobe Lightroom CC is one of the most powerful mobile editing tools out there for professional photographers.